Alonso HR in 10th lifts Mets over Yanks after Seaver tribute

 The Yankees squandered a 4-0 second-inning lead before going ahead in the seventh, when Gio Urshela hit a tiebreaking single and Brett Gardner added a run-scoring double.

-Aaron Hicks had an RBI single in the eighth fora 7-4 lead before the Mets mounted their second comeback.
+Aaron Hicks had an RBI single in the eighth for a 7-4 lead before the Mets mounted their second comeback.
 Amed Rosario delivered a two-run, two-out single in the bottom of the inning.

+“Tough one to lose, because we did a lot of good things today coming off a tough loss,” manager Aaron Boone said.
+“We were set up there to close it out and it just didn’t happen today.”

 The Yankees chased Robert Gsellman during a four-run second in which Wade had an RBI single and LeMahieu lofted a sacrifice fly before Luke Voit’s two-run double.